 We usually charge for architecture as part of a bigger project (using a "time-and-materials," pre-paid hourly block, or service agreement approach).
 It is also possible to agree upon specific deliverables ahead of time and perform an initial architectural task as a fixed-price project.

 Purchasing Our Services

 We offer our services in a variety of ways to meet every possible need.
-Options range from plain time and materials setups, to hourly blocks and montly service contracts, and sometimes even fixed price setups (especially for mobile "apps").
+Options range from time and materials setups, to hourly blocks and monthly service contracts, and sometimes even fixed price setups (especially for mobile "apps").
 Contact us for more information and for a Schedule of Fees.